Milwaukee Road 261: Acquisition from the National Railroad Museum

 In November 2009, the Friends of the 261 and the National Railroad Museum had problems with negotiations over lease agreements.
 The museum was asking too much for the Friends to pay, especially while in the middle of a large overhaul.
-The Friends of the 261 decided to end the lease with the National Railroad Museum, citing the high costs, and began looking for another locomotive to restore.
+Per the terms of their agreement, the Friends of the 261 would be responsible for returning the locomotive to the Museum.
+The Friends of the 261 decided to end the lease with the National Railroad Museum, citing the high costs.
+In an email dated November 17, 2009, Steve Sandberg, the Friends' chief operating officer, informed the museum that his organization had decided to discontinue operating No. 261, according to Michael E. Telzrow, executive director of the museum.
+The Friends made plans to return No. 261 to Green Bay for permanent display, while they began searching for another steam locomotive to restore and operate.